Shooting Melbourne's Backlit Streets on a Fujifilm X-T5

 $499.
 Three hours in Melbourne CBD with Daniel Bilsborough.
 Max 2 students so you actually get proper attention.
 Bring any camera that has a manual mode.

-• 23mm on crop sensor = 35mm equivalent, the classic street photography focal length
+• Focal length and framing: 23mm on a crop sensor gives 35mm equivalent, the classic street length

 Your Turn